 While any prescription drug use should only occur by a doctor’s directive, any use over two weeks requires careful consideration from your doctor.
 After this point the medication’s efficacy can be greatly reduced, causing circumstances which incite self-medication in some.

-Can Self-Medication Of Secobarbital Lead To Abuse And Addiction?
+Can Self-Medication Of Secobarbital Lead To Use And Addiction?

-Self-medication is one of the most common reasons why a person abuses a substance, especially in instances of prescription drug abuse.
+Self-medication is one of the most common reasons why a person uses a substance, especially in instances of prescription drug use.
 While self-medication may happen as a person strives to escape symptoms of physical pain (which other barbiturates are used to treat) or even mental illness, it can happen as a person tries to squash negative mindsets like loneliness or a poor self-image.

 If, after two weeks, a person finds that their medication no longer works, independently of a doctor’s guidance they may continue using it.
 Many times this occurs in larger and more frequent doses than were prescribed.
 These patterns raise the likelihood of dependence, and as a person finds the need to maintain a constant supply, the drug-seeking which can become characteristic of addiction.

-For recreational abusers, the intense state of relaxation and calm caused by secobarbital can be enticing.
-Drug abusers often mix barbiturates with other drugs (commonly alcohol and opioids) to enhance these states, or to create a sense of euphoria.
+For recreational users, the intense state of relaxation and calm caused by secobarbital can be enticing.
+Drug users often mix barbiturates with other drugs (commonly alcohol and opioids) to enhance these states, or to create a sense of euphoria.
 Mixing any drug, especially CNS depressants like these, can be extremely dangerous.
 By doing so: